Skip to main content

 edge_url: "wss://edge.entryguard.io"

-One agent, flexible capabilities
+One agent, multiple capabilities

 3. Restart the Agent